plopcas/blog/content/post/my-7-principles-of-management.md

 6. A manager must be caring and empathic
 7. A manager must be transparent and operate with candour

-From these principles you can probably see what management style looks like.
+From these principles you can probably see what my management style looks like.
 I will explore each of the principles in more detail below.

 #### 1. A manager must be supportive and work for team